RayBB/openlibrary-docs/Beginner's-FAQ.md

 **Answer:** Check out the answer for this here: https://github.com/internetarchive/openlibrary/issues/1864

 ***
-**Question:** What should I do when book covers won't load in the development environment?
+**Question:** What should I do when book covers won't load locally?

 **Answer:** This can be resolved by going to conf/openlibrary.yml and changing `coverstore_url` to https://covers.openlibrary.org